Q: What are Power BI dataflows?

 Q: Do I need Power BI Premium to use dataflows?

-A: No. Although some specific features (incremental refresh of dataflow entities and linked/computed entities) do require Premium, dataflows are not a Premium-only capability.
+A: No. Although some specific features (incremental refresh of dataflow entities, linked/computed entities, the enhanced compute engine) do require Premium, dataflows are not a Premium-only capability.

 Q: Do dataflows support incremental refresh?